Skip to content

 1.2 Information Collected Automatically

 Also, when you visit our website or use our services, we might automatically collect some Personal Information.
-We might then share this with our service providers or anyone else you authorise us to.
+We might then share this with our Service Providers or anyone else you authorise us to.
 This includes:

 CategoryInformation we Collect